admin-shell-io/id/aas/3/0/README.md

 The identifiers are derived following the grammar as defined in IDTA-01001-3-0.
 The grammar has been accepted by the Coordination Board

+// Enum AasIdentifiables

 ## AasIdentifiables
- Enumeration of all referable elements within an asset administration shell.
+ Enumeration of all referable elements within an Asset Administration Shell.
  Contains IdentifiableElements

  [https://admin-shell.io/aas/3/0/AasIdentifiables](https://admin-shell.io/aas/3/0/AasIdentifiables) The AasIdentifiables class as defined in IDTA-01001-3-0.

 ## AasIdentifiables/AssetAdministrationShell
   Asset Administration Shell

- [https://admin-shell.io/aas/3/0/AasIdentifiables/AssetAdministrationShel](https://admin-shell.io/aas/3/0/AasIdentifiables/AssetAdministrationShel) The value AssetAdministrationShel  of the AasIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasIdentifiables/AssetAdministrationShell](https://admin-shell.io/aas/3/0/AasIdentifiables/AssetAdministrationShell) The NamedIndividual AssetAdministrationShell  of the AasIdentifiables class as defined in IDTA-01001-3-0.

 ## AasIdentifiables/ConceptDescription
   Concept Description

- [https://admin-shell.io/aas/3/0/AasIdentifiables/ConceptDescription](https://admin-shell.io/aas/3/0/AasIdentifiables/ConceptDescription) The value ConceptDescription  of the AasIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasIdentifiables/ConceptDescription](https://admin-shell.io/aas/3/0/AasIdentifiables/ConceptDescription) The NamedIndividual ConceptDescription  of the AasIdentifiables class as defined in IDTA-01001-3-0.

 ## AasIdentifiables/Identifiable
   Identifiable

- [https://admin-shell.io/aas/3/0/AasIdentifiables/Identifiable](https://admin-shell.io/aas/3/0/AasIdentifiables/Identifiable) The value Identifiable of the AasIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasIdentifiables/Identifiable](https://admin-shell.io/aas/3/0/AasIdentifiables/Identifiable) The NamedIndividual Identifiable of the AasIdentifiables class as defined in IDTA-01001-3-0.

 ## AasIdentifiables/Submodel
   Submodel

- [https://admin-shell.io/aas/3/0/AasIdentifiables/Submodel](https://admin-shell.io/aas/3/0/AasIdentifiables/Submodel) The value Submodel of the AasIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasIdentifiables/Submodel](https://admin-shell.io/aas/3/0/AasIdentifiables/Submodel) The NamedIndividual Submodel of the AasIdentifiables class as defined in IDTA-01001-3-0.

+// Enum AasReferableNonIdentifiables

 ## AasReferableNonIdentifiables